yevheniyku/Cryptocurrency-Data-Analizer/english.md

 The output with the results of the analysis will be seen by the Apache Spark console

 ## Contribution
-All the contribution is welcome.
+All the contributions are welcome.

 ## License